Gregory-Development/awsrightsizer/README.md

                         The amount of [days, period] to query Cloudwatch for -o OUTPUT, --output OUTPUT
-                        The name/location of the csv file to output
+                        The name/location of the csv file to output -e, --ec2-only        Run this tool against EC2 Instances only -d, --rds-only        Run this tool against RDS Instances only

 ```

 ## Installation: